Japan sends cargo to the International Space Station

 Height: 3.3 m

 Volume: 14 m³

-While visually one big spacecraft, the Kounotori is actually composed of four parts.
+While visually one big spacecraft, Kounotori is actually composed of four parts.
 The forward-most piece is called the Pressurized Logistics Module.
 Like its name sounds, it contains pressurized cargo.
-At the front of this section is a Common Berthing Mechanism to allow for attachment to the space station and crew access.
+At the front of this section is a common berthing mechanism, which allows the vehicle to be attached to the ISS.

 Inside, there are eight International Standard Payload Rack bays that can be unloaded by expedition crews in a shirt-sleeve environment.
 The racks are arranged in two groups of four and each group has a rack on each of the four walls.
 The forward four are located near the hatch of the PLM while the other four are located in the rear.